joewatt95/lambdacplus/README.md

        error reporting.
    - `ast_conv.ml` contains facilities for converting the parser's AST to the internal AST and vice versa.
-   - `error_handling.ml` contains functions for handling errors that occur while running programs in our language.
+   - `error_reporting.ml` contains functions for handling errors that occur while running programs in our language.
 These include pretty printing of errors.